getyourguide/web-pairing-kit-associate/README.md

   - Using React CLI, run the following to start an app:
     - `npx create-react-app search-app`
 - You can choose to use a different framework or no framework at all, but we expect you to be ready to start developing and not spend time on setting up an environment.
 - Only the basic Frontend structure should be done at home.
-It could be the React, Vue, or framework of your choice "Hello World!" page.
+It could be the React, Vue, or framework of your choice "Hello World!" app.
 We expect you to start writing the Frontend components at the Live-pairing exercise moment.
 - The interviewers will guide you throughout the Live-pairing exercise and will address any questions.

 ## Live-pairing exercise requirements